The Best Areas to Stay in Kuala Lumpur

 - Best Boutique Hotels: Pacific Express Central Market • Rain Forest Hotel

-- Best Moderate Hotels: Cosmo • Space Hotel
+- Best Midrange Hotels: Cosmo • Space Hotel

 - Best Budget Hotel: Lantern Hotel